yeshwanthc/supabase-dashboard/README.md

    npm install
    ```

-3. Set up the environment variables (if applicable).
+3. Set up the environment variables in .env.local.

 ## Usage
-To run the application, use the following command:
+To run the application, use the following command: npm run dev